YazZHh/CanalBot/README.md

 ## What does this script do ?
 It will check for new episodes in the RSS every 7 minutes *(exactly 7 minutes to avoid getting tempban from DNS servers or Nyaa)* and if it finds one, it will download and encode *(you can choose between encoding or copying the file)* the episode to the selected location

-**This script was intended to work with Erai-raws's torrents, giving the script another RSS feed will break the script.** Sadly, is currently limited to adding only the first season of an anime, as Erai-Raws doesn't specify the season in their episode releases.
+**This script was intended to work with Erai-raws's torrents, giving the script another RSS feed will break the script.**
+Sadly, is currently limited to adding only the first season of an anime, as Erai-Raws doesn't specify the season in their episode releases (I'm working to add a way to specify the season number in anime_list.txt THANKS ERAI-RAWS 👏👏)

 Default encoding settings *(~500MB ouput file size, for a ~24mn episode)*:
 - Bitrate : 2500kbps